OSGConnect/connectbook/start/software/software-transfer-via-htcondor-or-http.md

 ## Important Considerations

 How you transfer your software via HTCondor will depend on the size and location of the executable binary or tar archive that needs to be transferred along with your jobs.
-Only software files <100MB staged in your `/home` directory or files
->100MB but <1GB staged in your `/public` directory should be transferred via HTCondor using the steps described below.
-Please see the [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985) guide for more information regarding our policies for staging files (data, software, etc.) in OSG Connect.
+Only software files <100MB staged in your `/home` directory or files >100MB but <1GB staged in your `/public` directory should be transferred via HTCondor using the steps described below.
+Please see [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985) for more information regarding our policies for staging files (data, software, etc.) in OSG Connect.

-Keep in mind that HTCondor will always transfer the script or executable binary that is specified as the `executable` in your submit.
-As such, it is not necessary to follow the steps below if your software is the designated executable in your submit file.
+Keep in mind that HTCondor will always transfer the script or binary that is specified as the `executable` in your submit file.
+Thus, it is not necessary to follow the steps below if your software is the designated executable in your submit file.

 The steps and considerations described below also apply to transferring data, and other files, as described in the [Transfering Data With HTCondor](https://support.opensciencegrid.org/support/solutions/articles/5000639787) guide.